shleen/psd-lambda-functions/README.md

     - You can find this at Create Reports > Focus on - Time Series Analysis
     - We use this report to get the number of job postings on a monthly basis for each SSOC that we're tracking.
 These numbers give us a sense of the industry's demand for each occupation.

+### QS
+This is Quacquarelli Symonds rankings.
+Specifically, we filter by Computer Science and Information Systems since we are interested in tech degrees.
+We want to extract five main things.

+1. University
+- You can get the University Name from the table .
+2. Country
+- You can get the Country and City Name combined from the table.
+- The script will be such that just the Country Name will be extracted.
+3. QS Citations per paper
+- You can get the QS Citations per paper by college from the table.
+4. QS Academic Reputation
+- You can get the QS Academic Reputation by college from the table.
+5. QS Employer Reputation
+- You can get the QS Employer Reputation by college from the table.

+### THE
+This is Times Higher Education.
+Specifically, we filter by Computer Science since we are interested in tech degrees.
+We want to extract five main things.

+1. University
+- You can get the University Name from the table .
+2. Country
+- You can get the Country and City Name combined from the table.
+- The script will be such that just the Country Name will be extracted.
+3. Citations
+- You can get the Citations per paper by college from the table.
+4. Research
+- You can get the Research by college from the table.
+5. Teaching
+- You can get the Teaching by college from the table.

+### Shanghai
+This is Shanghai Rankings.
+Specifically, we filter by Computer Science and Engineering since we are interested in tech degrees.
+We want to extract three main things.

+1. University
+- You can get the University Name from the table .
+2. CNCI
+- You can get the CNCI from the table.
+3. TOP
+- You can get the TOP from the table.

 ## Data Extraction + Preparation Pipeline
 This section outlines the existing + planned pipeline to automatically extract and prepare the above 2 data sources for visualization in Tableau.